dalps/crobots-vscode/README.md

 * *Inline suggestions*: context-aware autocompletion for keywords, local variables and intrinsic functions
 * *Variable renaming*: hit F2 on a symbol to rename all its occurrences
 * *Diagnostic information*: get compile errors and warnings about your robot in the editor and in the Problems Panel (shortcut: Ctrl+Shift+M)
+* *Code actions*: quickly extract expressions in variables, fix undeclared variables
-* *Rich intrinsic function docs*: get signature and hover help for instrinsic functions
+* *Intrinsic function docs*: get signature and hover help for instrinsic functions

 These features are available as soon as you open a file with the `.r` or `.robot` extension.

 ## Dev notes

 The language features are powered by a [chevrotain](https://chevrotain.io/docs/) parser written in TypeScript.
 Issues and pull requests are welcome.

----

-This extension was made for the 40th anniversary of CROBOTS.
-Hope it boosts someone's submission to the [Crobots 2025 Tournament](https://crobots.deepthought.it/home.php?page=tournament2025&link=0) 🤖